 ESG is not only becoming a more frequent topic of discussion; we are also holding more meetings exclusively dedicated to ESG and related matters.
 We like to see a company's leadership team being actively involved in its ESG committees, and we monitor progress over the long term towards stated targets.
 We prefer to take a partnership approach with our investee companies, gradually nudging towards specific outcomes rather than being dogmatic or prescriptive.

-A few of the recent ESG-focused meetings we held were with AIA Group, Anta Sports and CK Hutchinson.
+A few of the recent ESG-focused meetings we held were with an insurance group, a sportswear company and a multinational conglomerate.
 For all of them, it was our first time meeting their newly-established ESG teams.
 We highlight some key takeaways from these meetings below.

-When we met with AIA Group, Asia's largest regional life insurance group, we were impressed by their internal organisational structure and the level of engagement on ESG from senior management.
+When we met with Asia's largest regional life insurance group, we were impressed by their internal organisational structure and the level of engagement on ESG from senior management.
 The company is highly transparent in its disclosures with clear quantitative metrics and a distinct focus in its ESG priorities.
 For example, they are fully disposing of coal-related assets in their funds and adding exposure to green bonds and renewable energy.
 There is also a drive for better record-keeping and digitisation for tracking progress with their investee companies.
 We plan to monitor and revisit these developments over time.

-Anta Sports frequently comes up in our team discussions on ESG given its exposure to Xinjiang cotton sourcing concerns and allegations of forced labour in its supply chain.
+The sportswear company frequently comes up in our team discussions on ESG given its exposure to Xinjiang cotton sourcing concerns and allegations of forced labour in its supply chain.
 We met with the CFO and the chairman of the Sustainability Committee to better understand its ESG efforts.
 Importantly, the company has formulated a detailed strategy to increase transparency over its supply chain including simplifying its list of suppliers and a project to map traceability.
 Anta is also working to align towards internationally recognised sourcing standards.
 We expect ongoing challenges given how fragmented its cotton sourcing is, with hundreds of indirect raw material suppliers.

-Anta is still young but has high ambitions for ESG, with targets embedded into key performance indicators (KPIs) for key members of the leadership team down to department heads.
+The company is still young but has high ambitions for ESG, with targets embedded into key performance indicators (KPIs) for key members of the leadership team down to department heads.
 It is the only Chinese sportswear company so far to pledge carbon neutrality by 2050, committing to a full range of sustainability targets including recyclable materials and biodiversity.
 While human rights risks remain, we feel comfortable with the company's efforts to improve and will continue to engage on this concern.

-CK Hutchison is a Hong Kong-listed conglomerate with four primary business lines - telecommunications, retail, infrastructure and ports.
+The Hong Kong-listed conglomerate we met with has four primary business lines - telecommunications, retail, infrastructure and ports.
 The company is still in the early stages of tackling ESG matters and has made climate change and emissions as its top priority with aims to reduce its greenhouse gas intensity.
 Its infrastructure division is the group's highest scope 1 and 2 emitter, accounting for 85% of the group's greenhouse emissions.
-This includes coal-fired plants under its electric utility subsidiary Power Assets.
-In our meeting, we also mentioned the board composition (board size and directors' ages), alignment at CK Asset and the lack of serious capital returns as areas to improve.
+This includes coal-fired plants under its electric utility subsidiary.
+In our meeting, we also mentioned the board composition (board size and directors' ages), alignment and the lack of serious capital returns as areas to improve.

-Some other noteworthy engagement discussions include Yum China and JD.com.
+Some other noteworthy engagement discussions include a quick-service restaurant group and an e-commerce platform.